 Gummy Vitamin Trends 2024: What Manufacturing Teams Are Quietly Fixing

-In 2024, gummy vitamins are past the “novelty” stage.
-They’re a serious supplement format with serious expectations-consistency, shelf performance, and a clean consumer experience from the first bottle to the last.
+Gummy vitamins aren't just a novelty in 2024—they're a serious supplement format with real expectations: consistency, shelf performance, and a clean experience from the first bottle to the last.

-What’s interesting is that most of the real trends aren’t flashy.
-The biggest shifts are happening behind the scenes in formulation discipline, process control, QC testing, and packaging design.
+But the real action isn't flashy.
+The biggest shifts are happening behind the scenes—in formulation discipline, process control, QC testing, and packaging design.
 If you want a gummy that scales smoothly and behaves predictably in the real world, these are the upgrades that matter.

 1) Water activity replaces “moisture %” as the stability conversation